 If you want detailed information on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

-We store your personal data on secure servers for a period of:
+We will store your personal data in our secure servers for the following periods:

 - Candidates – nine months from the date of your last application with us.

 - Clients/Suppliers – If you are one of our clients or suppliers we will hold your details for as long as we have a business requirement to hold such details.
 We regularly check our databases and will delete your records if we have not used your personal data for 5 years.
 Please inform us if you would like us to remove any details we hold of you from our records.

 unless the law requires us to store the data for a longer period.

 The UK GDPR provides the following rights for individuals whose personal data is processed:

 - The right to data portability